decsys/decsys/docs/docs/users/webhook/configuration.md

    - Navigate through the survey to activate the webhook.

 3. **Notification and Payload Review:**
-   - Upon triggering, a notification appears with an option to view the JSON payload.
+   - Upon triggering, a notification appears with an option to view the [JSON payload](./payload).
    - The payload provides the data sent to your URL.

 4. **Export Option:**
-   - Use "Export Webhook" for external analysis or record-keeping.
+   - Use "Export Webhook" to download a zip file with the payloads for external analysis or record-keeping.

+### Editing and Deleting Webhooks

+Once you have set up and saved your webhook configurations in Decsys, you maintain the flexibility to make changes or remove them entirely.
+This section briefly explains how you can edit or delete your webhooks.

+#### Editing a Webhook
+- **Access Webhook Settings:** Navigate to the webhook management section.
+- **Select the Webhook:** Choose the webhook you wish to edit.
+- **Make Changes:** Update the callback URL, trigger filters, or any other settings as needed.
+- **Save Changes:** Ensure to save your edits for them to take effect.

+#### Deleting a Webhook
+- **Locate the Webhook:** Go to the webhook management area and find the webhook you want to remove.
+- **Delete Option:** Select the delete button for the respective webhook.
+- **Confirm Deletion:** You will be prompted to confirm the deletion to prevent accidental removal.

 ### Event Types and Trigger Filters